woodstockcs/labs/adventure/README.md

 To accomplish this, you will be using cs50 input functions, such as get_string and get_int, print statements, and conditionals.

-{% spoiler "What is a conditional statement?"}
+{% spoiler "What is a conditional statement?" %}

 The syntax for conditionals (if statements) looks like this: